-- Connect with all stakeholders\ in the ecosystem via regular meetings, event & information sessions. - Connect and collaboarate with local and international networks. - Be available to assist connections between stakeholders when called upon. - Produce and/or circulate articles, op-ed's, etc pertaining to music ecosystems and music city policy. - Design, produce and obtain funding for projects that meet the UN Sustainable Development Goals. - Support and promote stakeholder projects that meet the criteria of the Strategic Pillars. - · Actively promote and encourage use of the tohu wherever possible as a badge of civic pride.

-\ &quot;Stakeholders" means any person, company, organisation or entity that is actively involved in, participates in, or has a vested interest in, the success of the music sector in Tāmaki Makaurau Auckland.
+- Connect with all stakeholders in the ecosystem via regular meetings and communications. - Connect and collaboarate with local and international networks. - Be available to assist connections between stakeholders when called upon. - Produce and/or participate in articles, op-ed's, etc pertaining to music ecosystems and music city policy. - Design, produce and obtain funding for projects that meet both the needs of the community and support the UN Sustainable Development Goals. - Support and promote stakeholder projects that meet the criteria of the Strategic Pillars. - Actively promote and encourage use of the tohu wherever possible as a badge of civic pride. - "Stakeholders" means any person, company, organisation or entity that is actively involved in, participates in, or has a vested interest in, the success of the music sector in Tāmaki Makaurau Auckland.